 Director of Electricity Policy

-Mike O’Boyle is the Director of Electricity Policy for Energy Innovation.
+Mike O’Boyle is Director of Electricity Policy for Energy Innovation.
 He directs the firm’s Power Sector Transformation program to uncover policy and technology solutions for a clean, reliable, and affordable U.S. electricity system.
-He has worked with stakeholders from a variety of states—including California, New York, Oregon, Hawaii, and Minnesota—to help improve the link between public policy goals and the motivations of electric utilities.
+He has worked with Congressional staff and U.S. state policymakers—including those in California, Hawaii, Minnesota, New York, and Oregon — to help improve the link between public policy goals and the motivations of electric utilities.

 Before joining Energy Innovation, Mike graduated cum laude from Arizona State University Sandra Day O’Connor College of Law, where he focused on energy and international law.
 He also has a B.A from Vanderbilt University in philosophy and Asian Studies, with a minor in economics.